nikhilhooda35/InstantBooks/README.md

 A Django Project

-get MERCHANT KEY and MID from paytm and update it in shop/views.py before running the project.
+get MERCHANT KEY and MID from paytm and update it in shop/views.py before running the project

 Admin:
 	Username: nikhilhooda